AKRGames/AlterTrack-archive/EverySingleAlterTrackTweetEver.md

 -> [link to tweet](https://twitter.com/DanDevDream/status/1460371614932123652) <-
 ___
 ### On November 23rd, at 10:11 AM COT (UTC-5), he tweeted 2 dialogue teasers for AlterTrack.
-The first one is about AlterTrack Girlfriend and his little brother, Chris:
+The first one is about AlterTrack Girlfriend and her little brother, Chris:
 > C: Come on sister, it's gonna be fun<br>
 GF: I don't know Chris, you always make fun of me in this situations<br>
 C: Hey, don't become salty now, or are you afraid?<br>